 Physical sunscreens are also known to be coral and reef safe as well as biodegradable.

-The cons of physical sunscreen is that they tend to be a bit heavy and are prone to rubbing off when you sweat.
+The cons of physical sunscreen are that they tend to be a bit heavy and are prone to rubbing off when you sweat.
 You’ll want to make sure you’re reapplying often.
-The plus side is they work as soon as you apply on the skin.
+The plus side is they work as soon as you apply them to the skin.

-Physical sunscreens may also leave a white cast on darker skin tones.
+Physical sunscreens may also leave a white cast or white residue on darker skin tones.
 However, there are a lot of brands offering tinted sunscreens which may help.

-Chemical sunscreens contain ingredients such as oxybenzone, avobenzone, octisalate, octocrylene, homosalate, or octinoxate.
-According to this article in The Environmental Worker’s Group website, the European Commission published preliminary opinions on the safety of three organic UV filters, oxybenzone, homosalate and octocrylene.
+Chemical sunscreens contain active ingredients such as oxybenzone, avobenzone, octisalate, octocrylene, homosalate, or octinoxate.
+According to this article on The Environmental Worker’s Group website, the European Commission published preliminary opinions on the safety of three organic UV filters, oxybenzone, homosalate, and octocrylene.

 However, chemical sunscreens are usually waterproof and sweatproof.
 You will still want to make sure you are reapplying every 2 hours.
 They are also thinner, making them ideal for everyday use and worn under makeup.